kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 Production readiness reviews are intended to ensure that features merging into Kubernetes are observable, scalable and supportable; can be safely operated in production environments, and can be disabled or rolled back in the event they cause increased failures in production.
-See more in the PRR KEP at https://git.k8s.io/enhancements/keps/sig-architecture/1194-prod-readiness.
+See more in the PRR AEP at https://git.k8s.io/enhancements/keps/sig-architecture/1194-prod-readiness.

-The production readiness review questionnaire must be completed and approved for the KEP to move to `implementable` status and be included in the release.
+The production readiness review questionnaire must be completed and approved for the AEP to move to `implementable` status and be included in the release.

 In some cases, the questions below should also have answers in `kep.yaml`.
 This is to enable automation to verify the presence of the review, and to reduce review burden and latency.

-The KEP must have a approver from the [`prod-readiness-approvers`](http://git.k8s.io/enhancements/OWNERS_ALIASES) team.
+The AEP must have a approver from the [`prod-readiness-approvers`](http://git.k8s.io/enhancements/OWNERS_ALIASES) team.
 Please reach out on the [#prod-readiness](https://kubernetes.slack.com/archives/CPNHUMN74) channel if